Annex A: Guidelines on company security officer and alternate company security officer responsibilities

 6. submitting personnel security screening requests for employees of their organization who require access to protected and classified information, assets, or worksites

-7. verifying identity of employees through evidence of identity and validating details related to date of birth, address, education, professional qualifications, employment history, travel and personal character references
+7. verifying the identities of employees through evidence of identity and validating details related to date of birth, address, education, professional qualifications, employment history, travel and personal character references

 8. coordinating subject interviews with employees, when required